Accessibility Checker: Is Your Website Accessible?

 For a significant number of users, text with low contrast is difficult or impossible to read.
 Our test checks whether the contrast ratio between background and foreground colors is sufficient.

 Tables and lists

 Screen readers offer functions that make navigating tables and lists much easier.
 We check whether these have been implemented correctly.

 If a video contains subtitles, those with hearing impairments users can better understand its content.
 This test checks if there are correct markups.

 When you specify a valid language on your site, screen readers can correctly display text.
 Our test checks whether a valid language has been specified.

-An accessible website is one that is designed in such a way that people with visual or hearing impairments of any kind can use it without restriction.
+An accessible website is one that is designed in such a way that people with disabilities and impairments of any kind can use it without restriction.